UMAprotocol/oval-demo/README.md

 ## Introduction

 The HoneyPot is a contract abstracting in a simple way a money market or any other contract that can be liquidated.
 The HoneyPot is initialized with a specific amount of funds and the Chainlink price at the creation of the pot.
-The HoneyPot can be subject to liquidation (emptyHoneyPot function) if the Chainlink price feed reports a value different from the initial price at the time of the HoneyPot's creation.
+The HoneyPot can be subject to liquidation (`emptyHoneyPot` function) if the Chainlink price feed reports a value different from the initial price at the time of the HoneyPot's creation.
 The owner of the HoneyPot can reset the funds and the price at any time.
-It can support one honey per address calling the [`createHoneyPot`](https://github.com/UMAprotocol/oev-demo/blob/master/src/HoneyPot.sol#L31) function.
+It can support one honey per address by calling the [`createHoneyPot`](https://github.com/UMAprotocol/oev-demo/blob/master/src/HoneyPot.sol#L31) function.

 ## Getting Started